JetBrains/projector-client/docSrc/src/doc/docs/about/contributing.md

 ### Ticket states

 Please don't change the state field of a ticket.
-When we see triage the ticket, we will change its state from `Submitted` to `Open`.
+When we triage the ticket, we will change its state from `Submitted` to `Open`.

 When we are looking for an answer from a reporter, we will change the state to `Wait for reply`.

 Sometimes we place tickets to `Backlog` meaning that the task will be solved without the priority queue, hopefully soon.

-When a ticket is marked as gray and stroked, it means it's closed.
+When a ticket is marked as gray and strikethrough, it means it's closed.

 ### Ticket activity settings